 Before rushing off to have your piece professionally appraised, look at it closely and consider the following:

 - Is there a stamp from the manufacturer or a designer’s mark?
 These identifying signs may mean the piece is valuable.

 - Consider the condition.
 All those dents, cracks and chips do make a difference in the value.
 Something that is pretty worn, not matter how old, is not going to be worth the same price as something in “mint condition.”
 If it’s been badly restored, that is going to reduce its worth even further.

 - How rare is the item?
 Most of the silver you are going to come across in Canada is most likely silver plated.
 There are very few solid silver sets out there, since most families simply weren’t wealthy enough to afford one.
 The same is true about heirloom glassware.
-There is a deluge of is heavy cut class done that is mostly worthless.
-However, coloured glass with a brownish-pink or green tints may be worth Depression Glass and worth a second look.
+The relatively rarity of coloured Depression glass with a brownish-pink or green tint makes it worth a second look.

 There are several organizations that also specialize in appraisals:

 - The Canadian Association of Personal Property Appraisers.
 Founded in 1989, this non-profit organization has accredited members with at least eight years experience.